tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 ### Register the worker's hardware

-At this point the provisioner is running and we can follow the [example called "Hello world"](/examples/hello-world) but I will contextualize it for our vagrant setup here.
+The provisioner is running we can follow the [example called "Hello world"](/examples/hello-world), I will contextualize it for our vagrant setup here.

-SSH in the provisioner again and we have to define our hello world template and load it to tinkerbell:
+SSH in the provisioner again and we have to define our hello world template and load it to Tinkerbell:

 ```
 $ cat > hello-world.yml